 3-In an Islamic perspective on ethics in virtual space, the world is viewed as the most important ground for humans’ spiritual elevation.
 As a result, the individual’s material growth is also important.

 In contrast to Christianity (especially that of the Middle Ages), renunciation of the world is not a favorable practice in Islamic ethics.
 In the ethical system of Islam, fulfillment of all human instinctive and natural needs is considered in a balanced way.وَرُهباِنیَّةً اِبتَدَعُوها ماکَتَبنا “And we did not ordain renunciation of the world innovated by them” (Christians).
+(Q 57:27)

-Any form of ethical planning ignoring certain aspects of human needs imbalances humans’ forces.
+Any form of ethical planning ignoring certain aspects of human needs imbalances humans’ natural forces.
 Therefore, Islamic instructions have shown the natural ways and easy fulfillment of all human needs, both material and spiritual. قُل مَن حَرَّمَ زینَةَ اللهِ الَّتی اَخرَجَ لِعِبادِهِ “Say who has forbidden (worldly) ornaments God has provided for His creatures?”
+(Q 7:32)

 The fulfillment of humans’ physical and material needs is viewed as an essential condition and necessary preparation for spiritual growth.
 For this reason, it is valuable to meet humans’ mundane requirements.
 The world is known to be a farm for the hereafter.
 However humans’ physical and material ability is enhanced, the course of their growth can become smoother (Mesbah 1384, P. 275-6).
 Therefore, ethical instructions in virtual space resulting in the suppression of any type of instinct or natural tendency or the destruction of physical growth cannot be a favorable thing.
 Rather, the fulfillment of instinct and natural need should be guided toward the course designated by religion.
-This indicator is the aspect of assessing and does not distinguish Islamic ethics.

 4-In the Islamic perspective, being adorned with ethical instructions, executive and educational ways have been thought out.
-The most important of them is to enjoin people to do good deeds and forbid evil acts with its conditions.
+The most important of them is to enjoin people to do good deeds and forbid evil acts.

 The materialization of ethical instructions should enjoy the necessary executive backbone.
 For this reason, in an Islamic society, all individual members are responsible for realizing ethical conduct or establishing an ethical relationship between all strata of society.
 They can accordingly realize, to a greater extent, a society adorned with ethical instructions that is eager and bound to do good things in virtual space and is fed up with indecent behavior.
-In this area, the Islamic command of urging good practices and forbidding evil acts in its extended concept—which contains all mechanisms for the realization of what is good and the avoidance of what is bad—enjoys paramount significance.
+In this area, the Islamic command of urging good practices and forbidding evil acts enjoys paramount significance.

-Legal Components
+Legal Dimentions

-1-Since humans are dependent on God as far as all their existence’s dimensions are concerned, they enjoy all the rights granted by God within the limits of the authorization.
+1-Since humans are dependent on God as far as all their existence’s dimensions are concerned, they enjoy all the rights granted by God within the limits of His permissions.

 This proposition signifies that in no way (whether through the majority of people or interests of society or on account of the justice principle) can humans deprive themselves of their God-given rights.
 One can interfere with these rights only when permission has been given by God to another individual or community.
 Hence, humans are not subject to following anyone except God in terms of their rights.